 Preparation of the ESO Call for Proposals is the responsibility of the ESO Observing Programmes Office (OPO).
-For questions regarding preparation and submission of proposals to ESO telescopes, please contact the ESO Observing Programmes Office, opo@eso.org.
+For questions regarding preparation and submission of proposals to ESO telescopes, please submit your enquiries through the ESO Helpdesk.

 The ESO Call for Proposals document is a fully linked pdf file with bookmarks that can be viewed with Adobe Acrobat Reader 4.0 or higher.
 Internal document links appear in red and external links appear in blue.
 Links are clickable and will navigate the reader through the document (internal links) or will open a web browser (external links).